Symphony No. 3 (Penderecki): I. Andante con moto

 The diminuendo is primarily accomplished by an inverted variation on the bassoon/trombone motive, which is accompanied by fragments from the chromatic theme played at one-quarter tempo in the violins.
 A solitary clarinet line is all that remains from the original treatment of the chromatic figure.
 The movement closes with a long B-minor chord held over the F in the bass, preserving the dissonant character and emphasizing the tritone relationship.
 The pitches of B and F introduced here will also become important to later movements.

-2nd movement: allegro con brio
+II.
+Allegro con brio

 Originally labeled "Rondo" by the composer, the ten-minute second movement only roughly follows the conventional form, and motives become fragmented and return at different pitch levels or with different instrumentation.
 This movement is also notable for its prominent use of the expanded percussion section, as pitched percussion including toms, marimba, and timbales carry thematic material for extended periods of time.